- Submit exam application any time prior to or after graduation.

 Is the ACNPC-AG certification exam accredited?

-AACN Certification Corporation exams are accredited by the National Commission for Certifying Agencies (NCCA).
+The ACNPC-AG exam is accredited by the National Commission for Certifying Agencies (NCCA).
 Our APRN certification exams are recognized as meeting the national criteria for APRN licensure by the National Council of State Boards of Nursing (NCSBN) and by individual state boards of nursing.

 What does “board certified” mean?
 Are AACN certifications considered board certifications?